Raynes/cereal/README.markdown

 # Notes

+## Protobufs

 To use the protobuf format, you need to depend on clojure-protobuf.
 You'd almost certainly want to do this anyway, because its cake plugin makes it really easy to work with protobufs.
 You should depend on whatever version of clojure-protobuf that cereal is tested with.
 You can find out what that version is by looking at its project.clj file.

+## Java backend

+Unfortunately, Java serialization is quirky in Clojure.
+When you serialize booleans or structures containing booleans, what you get back when you unserialize the structure is basically useless.
+You get back a boolean that is neither true nor false.
+Keep this in mind if you use the Java backend.

+You can fix those booleans by calling `Boolean/valueOf` on them.
+The fact that you even have to is annoying though.
+I'd make cereal walk through the output of decode and fix them itself, but that would destroy lazy sequences.